 Finally – the Tread tablet can be be tilted, or angled, vertically from 0 degrees to 50 degrees.
 The Tread+ is only able to be angled from 0 degrees to 30 degrees.
 Note that in both cases, this is referring to the vertical, or up & down rotation / tilt.
 Neither the Tread or Tread+ screen can be rotated, or swiveled, to the side in order to see the screen easier during floor workouts or bootcamps.
 This remains a feature only available on the Bike+ (or the original Bike with a 3rd party accessory like the TFD Pivot)

 Inevitably, the question comes up about whether you can use an Apple Watch as a heart rate monitor for the Peloton Tread or Tread+.
-The quick answer is no, neither treadmill can use the Apple Watch as a heart rate monitor without 3rd party apps or accessories.
+And the answer is yes – you can use a Apple Watch as a heart rate monitor for a Peloton Tread+ or Tread without 3rd party apps or accessories.

-To support Apple Watch requires a technology Apple has created called GymKit.
+Note that while you can pair your Apple Watch to either the Tread & Tread+ as a heart rate monitor – this is NOT done using GymKit.
 At time of publishing, the only piece of Peloton equipment that supports it currently is the Peloton Bike+, and it is only supported during Bike classes.
 Peloton initially implemented support for other class types like bootcamps, but were forced to remove it – supposedly due to licensing issues imposed by Apple.

 Apple GymKit support requires a NFC chip to be included in the tablet – which FCC documents have shown is in place in both the Tread & Tread+.
 In fact, one developer was able to access a GymKit debug screen on the Tread+, demonstrating it is theoretically possible for the Apple Watch to be supported.